 The Canes won six ACC outdoor individual titles and picked up another six individual championships at the ACC Indoor Championships.
 Ten student-athletes earned All-ACC honors in 13 outdoor events, while 11 were named All-ACC during the indoor season.

 Alysha Newman was a two-time All-America, first team honoree.
 The pole vaulter earned her spot among the best in the country after finishing fifth at the NCAA Indoor Championships and seventh at the NCAA Outdoor Championships.

-Other notable performers in 2014 include Shakima Wimbley, who was named the ACC Freshman of the Year for the indoor season, and Isaiah Simmons, who claimed his second straight Field MVP at the ACC Outdoor Championships.
+Other notable performers in 2014 include Shakima Wimbley, who was named the ACC Freshman of the Year for both the indoor and outdoor seasons, and Isaiah Simmons, who claimed his second straight Field MVP at the ACC Outdoor Championships.

 In 2013, Miami had 13 different student-athletes qualify for the 2013 NCAA Division I Men’s and Women’s Outdoor Track and Field Preliminary Championships.

 On the women’s side, Samantha Williams (triple jump) and Amber Monroe (discus) qualified for the NCAA East Preliminary for the second consecutive year.
 Alyssa McClure (100m), Alaine Tate (800m), Taneisha Cordell (800m), Lea Johnson (hammer) and the women’s 4x100 relay team of McClure, Jokira Jiles, Jasmyne King and Kelsey Balkwill also qualified for the NCAA East Preliminary.